irisnet/irishub/docs/endpoints/proto-docs.md

 <a name="irismod.htlc.MsgClaimHTLCResponse"></a>

 ### MsgClaimHTLCResponse
-MsgClaimHTLCResponse defines the Msg/ClaimHTLC response type.
+MsgClaimHTLCResponse defines the Msg/ClaimHTLC response type